 Internet speeds are measured by how quickly your connection can transfer data.
-The unit of measurement is called Mbps, which is short for "megabits per second" or "millions of bits per second".
-So the bigger the file size, the longer it will take to download or upload.
+The unit of measurement is called Mbps, which is short for ‘megabits per second’ or ‘millions of bits per second’.
+The bigger the file size, the longer it will take to download or upload.

-If you do have the need for speed, Optus offers the option of adding a Speed Pack to your NBN plan.
-Awesome, right?
+Optus offers the option of selecting a Speed Pack to your nbn™ plan.

 This is the speed you're probably used to at home.
-With up to 12Mbps download, Basic Speed is best when only one device is connected to the internet.
+Speed Pack 1 is best when only one device is connected to the internet.
 It's perfect for light web browsing, such as reading emails and updating Facebook.
-This is the standard speed offered by nbn™.
+This is the base speed offered by nbn.

 Are you addicted to your Xbox or Netflix account?
-Then you'll need the Speed Boost Plus for your NBN.
-With up to 50Mbps download, this speed can handle data-hungry usage such as downloading movies and music, playing video games online, or streaming live video and TV.
-It's also included on the NBN Ultimate Bundle at no extra cost.
+This pack can handle data-heavy usage such as downloading movies and music, playing video games online or streaming live video and TV.

-So that's the NBN speeds explained.
-Of course, there's a number of things that may interfere with your NBN speed and reception at any given time, such as your location, line condition, the demand on your network, or where the data you're trying to transfer is from.
-But knowing exactly how fast your internet is supposed to be will help you know if you're having connectivity issues.
+So that's the nbn speeds explained.
+There are a number of things that may interfere with your nbn speed and reception at any given time, such as your location, line condition, the demand on your network, or where the data you're trying to transfer is from.